PLC-Programmer/PLC-Programmer.github.io/(F) From a Scala program to JavaScript for node.js.md

 It looks like that there's not much support in the Scala ecosystem for this.

-For example look at here: [Cats Effect 3.x -- Console](https://typelevel.org/cats-effect/docs/std/console)
+For example look at this: [Cats Effect 3.x -- Console](https://typelevel.org/cats-effect/docs/std/console)

 _Console provides common methods to write to and read from the standard console.
 Suited only for extremely simple console input and output, ..._